Piratux/CodeGolfing/README.md

 # CodeGolfing
-A collection of my code golfing solutions.
+A collection of code golfing solutions.

 ## Code Golf?
 Code golf is the art of coming up with code that solves a challenge while making the length of code (usually counted in bytes) as small as possible.

 ## What can I find here?
 Over the years, I've participated in multiple code golfing challenges in One Lone Coder (OLC) discord server.
-So I've decided that, I would like to accumulate my solutions in a single place for future reference.
+So I've decided that, I would like to accumulate solutions in a single place for future reference.
 And that place is this repository.

+NOTE: I should mention, that final solutions for the challenges would usually end up as a shared effort.
+That is, when challenges appear, people on the discord server post solutions publicly and everyone can feel free to improve upon others solutions.
+As a result, multiple people contribute various small optimisations that shave off few bytes at a time, until a grand collective solution is produced.
+Therefore, I do not claim full ownership of the solutions collected in this repository.

 ## What do you wield?
 I mainly use C language for code golf as I consider it the most fun.
 But I also occasionally use C++, Lua and Python.